Knowledge base

 - Third-party senders or servers that send emails on behalf of your domain.

-- The percentage of messages from your domain that pass the DMARC verification process.
+- The percentage of messages from your domain that successfully pass the DMARC verification process.

 - The servers or services that send emails failing DMARC verifications.